Ana-Niko-byte/zenlist/README.md

 ![lighthouse report](static/images/lighthouse.png)

-As can be seen from the report, the application performs well in '_Accessibility_', '_Best Practices_', and '_SEO_', but experiences some delay in the '_Performace_' meter.
+As can be seen from the report, the application performs well in `Accessibility`, `Best Practices`, and `SEO`, but experiences some delay in the `Performace` meter.

 Some aspects slowing down the application include: